ivotron/quiho-popper/paper/paper.md

     have just faster memory sticks, but also better CPU, chipset, etc.).

-The advent of cloud computing allows us to solve 1) using solutions like KVM [@kivity_kvm_2007] or software containers [@merkel_docker_2014].
-ChameleonCloud [@mambretti_next_2015], CloudLab [@hibler_largescale_2008 ; @ricci_introducing_2014] and Grid5000 [@bolze_grid5000_2006] are examples of bare-metal-as-a-service infrastructure available to researchers.
-DevOps [@wiggins_twelvefactor_2011 ; httermann_devops_2012] addresses 2).
+The advent of cloud computing allows us to solve 1 using solutions like KVM [@kivity_kvm_2007] or software containers [@merkel_docker_2014].
+ChameleonCloud [@mambretti_next_2015], CloudLab [@hibler_largescale_2008 ; @ricci_introducing_2014] and Grid5000 [@bolze_grid5000_2006] are examples of bare-metal-as-a-service infrastructure available to researchers that can be used to automate regression testing pipelines for the purposes of investigating new approaches.
+These solutions to infrastructure automation coupled with DevOps practices [@wiggins_twelvefactor_2011 ; httermann_devops_2012] allows us to address 2, i.e. to reduce the amount of work required to run tests.

-Thus, the main challenge with this approach lies in quantifying the performance of the platform in a consistent way.
+Thus, the main challenge to inferring fine granularity resource utilization patterns (3 and 4) lies in quantifying the performance of the platform in a consistent way.
 One alternative is to look at the hardware specification and infer performance characteristics from this.
 As has been shown **`[needs-citation]`**, this is not consistent.
-For example, the spec might specify that the machine has DDR4 memory sticks, with a theoretical peak throughput of 10 GB/s, but the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance).

-_quiho_ solves this problem by characterizing machine performance using microbenchmarks (@Fig:perf-vectors).
+For example, the spec might specify that the machine has DDR4 memory sticks, with a theoretical peak throughput of 10 GB/s, but the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance). _quiho_ solves this problem by characterizing machine performance using microbenchmarks (@Fig:perf-vectors).
 These performance vectors are the "fingerprint" that characterizes the behavior of a machine [@jimenez_characterizing_2016a].

 ![Performance vectors are obtained by executing a battery of